tyconsulting/blog.tyang.github.io/_posts/2018/2018-03-18-creating-azure-monitor-alerts-using-azure-log-analytics-query-language-based-on-azure-automation-runbook-job-output.md

 ---
 Well, this post has such a long title – but I've tried my best.
 It is based on an idea I had – We all have many "Health Check" PowerShell scripts in our collections, why not use them in OMS without too much modification and generate meaningful alerts based on the outputs of these scripts?
 I have been meaning to write this post for at least 4 months, I finally found some spare time this weekend so I can work on this.

 In the past, when I was still working on System Center Operations Manager, I always get requests from various support teams like "Could you write a monitor in SCOM to monitor xxx?
-I’ve already got a script, all you need is to add it into a Management Pack."
+I've already got a script, all you need is to add it into a Management Pack."
 Well, it may sound pretty easy, but in most cases, these tasks are not as straight forward as you may think.
 In order to create a monitor or a rule in SCOM, you will need to define the monitoring class, health rollup model, object discoveries to begin with, then when you have a script, you will need to understand how to use property bags, how to leverage cook down within the script, where do you get input parameters from, and then it comes to the actual alert (and maybe alert suppression too), then how do people want to get notified?
 Furthermore, based on my experience, these scripts I got from the support teams generally do more than one things. so most of the time, I ended up re-writing the scripts for the Management Packs.
-As you can see, this is a very complicated task, not something you’d expect an average System Admin could do.
+As you can see, this is a very complicated task, not something you'd expect an average System Admin could do.
 I personally believe the complexity of SCOM management packs, and the lack of available training / knowledge in the market has really limited the adoption of SCOM (to a degree).

-So, wouldn’t it be nice if we can leverage an existing script you wrote or found on the Internet, and turn it into something that you can actually use for alerting in production environments?
+So, wouldn't it be nice if we can leverage an existing script you wrote or found on the Internet, and turn it into something that you can actually use for alerting in production environments?
 This was doable in OMS, but still a bit complicated before the <a href="https://blogs.technet.microsoft.com/msoms/2017/10/17/azure-log-analytics-workspace-upgrades-in-progress/" target="_blank" rel="noopener">update of the Azure Log Analytics search language</a>.
 Before the update, in v1 of the search language, in order to retrieve structured information from the search result, you have to either use the <a href="https://blog.tyang.org/2016/12/17/omsdatainjection-updated-to-version-1-2-0/" target="_blank" rel="noopener">Log Analytics HTTP injection API</a> to inject structured logs into Log Analytics, or create <a href="https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-sources-custom-logs" target="_blank" rel="noopener">custom logs</a> to create additional fields after the logs have been injected.
 This is still too complicated, and can be very time consuming.
-I don’t think many of us would go down this path too often.
+I don't think many of us would go down this path too often.

 Luckily, with the new v2 of the Log Analytics search language (a.k.a Kusto, which is also used in Azure Application Insights), we are able to extract information from a log field on the fly using the <a href="https://docs.loganalytics.io/docs/Language-Reference/Tabular-operators/parse-operator" target="_blank" rel="noopener">parse() operator</a>.
 The parse() operator supports simple expressions or regex so you can pretty much do anything when extracting required information from any given fields.
 To demonstrate how I can quickly setup alerts from a very basic PowerShell script, I will use a demo script (scroll down to the bottom of this post to view the source code) that checks the last backup date and free space of all SQL databases on a group of SQL servers.
 The SQL servers are located On-prem (in my home lab), and I am going to use Azure Automation to run this script (as a PowerShell runbook) on a Hybrid Worker computer also located in my home lab.
 The script simply writes the result in standard output (stdout) using Write-Output cmdlet. it looks like this (when running on my desktop):